Steep Rock Lake: Early Mining Efforts

 In the early days of mining Steep Rock Lake, plans were made to sink a small shaft 1,400 ft. below the lake level and drill into the orebody to test the quality of the ore.
 July 1939 saw the collaring of the No.1 shaft with Morson Scarth (Pop) Fotheringham, then a mining engineer, in charge.
 The sinking went smoothly, however by August 1940 the first signs of problems appeared.
 It had become impossible to keep water out of the shaft and this led to the project being abandoned.
 At this time a new plan was already being looked into by the engineers of Steep Rock Iron Mines to drain the lake by diverting the Seine River.
-There was a large amount of skepticism for the plain, mainly from the U.S.A. about the ability to complete the project.
+There was a large amount of skepticism for the plan, mainly from the U.S.A. about the ability to complete the project.
 Two American consultants were brought in, Hugh Roberts (geologist) and William Crago (Mining Engineer) to report on the ore reserves and the plan for mining the ore.
 The report, presented in March 1941 gave Joseph Errington and Donald Hogarth the necessary basis to approach American Financiers for the money needed to move the plan forward.
 As negotiations continued into early 1942, Joseph Errington died of a heart attack on the way to a presentation in New York.
 Donald Hogarth then stepped into the presidential role at Steep Rock Iron Mines.